COVID-19 Member Pandemic Relief FAQs

 How long can I lock my rate?

-The standard lock commitment for Purchase loans is 60 days.
+The standard lock commitment for Purchase and Refinance loans is 60 days.
 We advise consulting with your home loan advisor for more details about available extended lock options.

 How long are the expected delays?

-Depending on where you live and your loan circumstance, purchasing a new home may take up to 60 days.
-If you are planning to refinance your home, closing times are estimated to take up to 180 days.
+Depending on where you live and your loan circumstance, purchasing a new home may be as low as 30 days.
+If you are planning to refinance your home, closing times are estimated to take 30-45 days.
 Consult with your home loan advisor for more details on your expected closing time.